Learn

 3. Which schools have strong alumni networks or industry connections?

 Schools located in major tech or industrial hubs tend to have stronger industry ties.
 For example, Stanford University benefits from its location in Silicon Valley, offering students direct access to internships and job opportunities at companies like Google, Apple, and Tesla.
-Similarly, MIT and UC Berkeley have strong connections to top firms, making internships and job offers almost a guarantee.
+Similarly, MIT and UC Berkeley have strong connections to top firms.

 4. What research opportunities should I look for in an engineering school?